Are you familiar with the quote from Stephen Hawking about human speech?

 In addition, in a chat interface we typically answer one sentence at a time.
 The goal should not be to fool your users (and make them believe they are talking to a human being), but to respect the “expected” experience when using a chat interface.

-- The question is now being analyzed; more precisely we first correct any spelling mistakes (using Microsoft Azure Bing Spell Check API), and then send the corrected question off to our Natural Language Processing engine (using IBM Watson Conversation).
+Step 3.
+The question is now being processed; more precisely we first correct any spelling mistakes (using Microsoft Azure Bing Spell Check API), and then send the corrected question off to our Natural Language Processing engine (using IBM Watson Conversation).

 - A robot walks into a bar.